 Mulesing is a painful procedure that involves cutting crescent-shaped flaps of skin from around a lamb’s breech and tail using sharp shears designed specifically for this purpose.
 The resulting wound, when healed, creates an area of bare, stretched scar tissue.
 Because the scarred skin has no folds or wrinkles to hold moisture and feces, it is less likely to attract blowflies.
 This makes mulesed sheep less susceptible to flystrike in the breech area.

 Mulesing is performed without anaesthesia, and pain relief is not always used.
 The operation is quick; however the acute pain is long lasting – at least up to 48 hours or from several days to several weeks.
 The resulting wound bed takes 5-7 weeks to completely heal.
-Mulesed lambs will socialise less, lose weight in the first two weeks post mulesing, exhibit behavioural indicators of pain including prolonged hunched standing and less time lying and feeding, and stand in a hunched position.
+Mulesed lambs will socialise less, lose weight in the first two weeks post mulesing, exhibit behavioural indicators of pain including prolonged hunched standing and less time lying and feeding.
 The effect on gait and growth may be apparent for up to three weeks following the procedure.
 Following mulesing, lambs may avoid humans and, in particular, the person who carried out the procedure, for a period of 3 to 5 weeks.
 This avoidance behaviour is indicative of fear and the extent to which the animal experiences the procedure as aversive.

 Both mulesing and flystrike cause substantial challenges to sheep welfare.
 Mulesing is a quick and effective method of controlling flystrike in Merino sheep, hence its popularity with producers.
 However, mulesing results in poor welfare both during and after the procedure.

 What is the RSPCA’s position?